Planned maintenance

 Organize your assets quickly with this criticality analysis template

-Keep an eye on how your planned maintenance strategy is working after it has launched.
-Planned maintenance checklists help track maintenance KPIs, which can give you a good idea of the program is impacting efficiency at your operation.
+Keep an eye on how your planned maintenance strategy works after it has been launched.
+Planned maintenance checklists help track maintenance KPIs, giving you a good idea of the program impacting efficiency at your operation.
 Identify where the plan is working and where it can be improved.
 Take advantage of data capture and reporting tools to make insights actionable.
 When fine-tuning the planned maintenance strategy, consult all stakeholders.
-Technicians, operators and others can provide unique feedback on tweaking the strategy for optimal results.
+Technicians, operators, and others can provide unique feedback on tweaking the strategy for optimal results.

 Empower your maintenance team